 Despite its strengths, questions about the research apprenticeship model remain unanswered.
 This study evaluates the model by focusing on input (motivation) and output (competencies) rather than the learning process itself.
-Consequently, a study that follows apprentices from start to finish to evaluate the individual activities associated with the apprenticeship model is suggested.
-As a supplement to the survey reported here, the study may draw on qualitative methods and data sources like interviews and documents to investigate the process and the associated learning benefits and obstacles.
-Other studies should look at student research as a means of building broader IS competencies, for example in the context of course-based undergraduate research (Dolan & Weaver, 2021).
-Among the unanswered questions are: To what extent can student research promote the competencies "that enable graduates to contribute to positive transformation of various goal-oriented human activities through digitalization" (Topi et al., 2017, p.
+Consequently, a study that follows apprentices from start to finish to evaluate the individual activities associated with suggested. apprenticeship model is supplement the survey reported here, such a study may draw on qualitative methods and data sources like interviews and documents to investigate the process and the associated learning benefits and obstacles.
+A study employing qualitative interpretive methods or grounded theory could potentially provide a significant theoretical contribution, particularly when exploring a small sample of students that limits the potential for statistical generalization.
+Other studies should look at student research to build broader IS competencies, for example, in the context of course-based undergraduate research (Dolan & Weaver, 2021).
+Among the unanswered questions are: To what extent can student research promote the competencies "that enable graduates to contribute to the positive transformation of various goal-oriented human activities through digitalization" (Topi et al., 2017, p.
 MSIS-1)?
 The MSIS competency model for IS educational programs may be used as a point of departure (Topi et al., 2017).
 Another related research topic is student research as a means of learning about practice.
-Whereas the apprenticeship model aims at teaching students about research with the added benefit of acquiring knowledge and competencies that are also valued by IS practitioners, there is a need for students to learn about real-world practice, because most graduates are employed in the industry rather than academia.
+Whereas the apprenticeship model aims at teaching students about research with the added benefit of acquiring knowledge and competencies that are valued by IS practitioners, there is a need for students to learn about real-world practice, because most graduates are employed in the industry rather than academia.